 In the Buffet Area you will organize the buffets, serve hot food, keep the serving areas clean and welcoming, and manage the flow of people.
 In this area we serve standard meals, vegetarian meals, halal options and meals adapted to medical conditions (knowledge of food and food safety is an advantage).
 You will lead a team of Forum participants who will come to help serve the food to our hungry guests.

-Click here to go to the application form to give your preferences for practical service during your stay at Caux.
+When you apply to CPLP you can give your preferences for practical service during your stay at Caux.

 Very often we can't even live with our own neighbours who share the same culture.
 But here we were, 70 people from all around the world and we were able to peacefully live together.
 I learned that we can accept each other wherever and with whoever we live, it is just a question of our own attitude and about respecting each other.